Matty Scott

 Michael was a professional athlete representing Australia at the 1984 Olympic Games for the 1500m.
 Due to injury which finally ended his career, he had to withdraw from the 1988 Seoul Olympic Games.
 Michael also won the 1985 World Indoor Championships over 1500m.
 Other Championships Michael competed in was the World Cup (1981 - 1985), World Championships (1983 - 1987), Commonwealth Games (1982 - 1986) and the World Indoor Championships (1987).
 He also won eight Australian 1500m and two 800m titles as well as holding Australian Junior and Senior records over 800m, 1000m, 1500m and mile.
 His personal best times included 800m 145.72, 1000m 2.17.49 1500m 3.33.39 and mile 3.51.82.
 Over a six-year period Michael was constantly ranked top 12 in the world and in 1985 Michael had a best world ranking of 7th.

 Since the early 1990’s, Michael has been coaching middle distance athletes and is a level 4 coach with Athletics Australia.
-Michael has coached school and senior athletes to State & National level and coached Youcef Abdi to a 1500m bronze medal at the 2002 Commonwealth Games, coached Peter Hawes to two World Veteran age 800m Championships amongst other achievements.
+Michael has coached school and senior athletes to State & National level and coached Youcef Abdi to a 1500m bronze medal at the 2002 Commonwealth Games.
 Michael has worked as head coach at various schools since 2002 for cross country and middle distance.
 Michael has the skills to help male and female athletes of all ages achieve their goals to the level they are aiming for.

 Ebony Lane